-Summary of ongoing litigation:
+Summary of litigation:

 Michael Morales, et al., v.
 Gavin Newsom et al., United States District Court, Northern District of California

-In actions related to the Morales case:
+Two actions related to the Morales case are still pending:

-- District attorneys for San Bernardino, San Mateo and Riverside counties filed motions to intervene in Moralesand to lift the stays of execution, which were denied.
+- District attorneys for San Bernardino, San Mateo and Riverside counties filed motions to intervene in Morales and to lift the stays of execution, which were denied.
 The DAs have appealed to the Ninth Circuit.

 - On January 22, 2019, family members of murder victims filed a Petition for Writs of Mandamus or Prohibition with the Ninth Circuit, in Alexander v.
 U.S. District Court (N.D.
 Cal.), Michael Morales, et. al. Real Parties in Interest-Plaintiffs, Ralph Diaz, et al., Real Parties in Interest-Defendants.
 The petition requests the Court find that all stays of execution and bars on preparations for executions in the Morales case are no longer in effect, or must be lifted.